 The School of Education is charged with the responsibility of preparing educators who will embrace and promote teaching and learning as lifelong priorities.
 Through the work of our faculty and graduates, equipped with sound and rigorous knowledge, skills, dispositions, and a rich practice base, we can prepare professional educators who exemplify these themes.

 The Pace School of Education provides candidates with intensive school-based experiences for candidates through school partnerships.
 Structured field experiences are linked to every course in a program of study.
 Student teaching is a semester-long, full-time teaching experience.

 Coursework links directly to these ﬁeld experiences through readings, assignments, and class discussions; and teaching faculty and clinical faculty work together to help candidates apply the theories of learning and teaching to school practice.
-During the student teaching experience, a Pace clinical faculty member is assigned to each candidate and acts acts as a liaison between the candidates, their mentor teachers, their Pace education course professors, and the partner school.
-Teaching faculty assign experiences for candidates to complete in fieldwork, student teaching and design rubrics and checklists that the clinical faculty use to assess the candidates' knowledge, skills, and dispositions.
+During the student teaching experience, a Pace clinical supervisor is assigned to each candidate.
+Clinical supervisors are members of the Pace University faculty or adjunct professors who have been assigned to observe, assess, and confer with the student teacher candidate and mentor teacher.
+The supervisor provides written and verbal feedback to the student teacher candidate.